Why you should fight the urge to ‘gussy up’ stories

-There are good reasons why stories that are over-worked or over-told can underwhelm.
+There are good reasons why stories that are over-worked, over-told or exaggerated stories frequently bomb.

 To quote one of my all-time favourite tips on better storytelling by Mark Twain:

 “The more you explain it, the less I understand it”

 I couldn’t agree more.
 If you choose to share your stories in a simple but evocative way ahead adding myriad explanations or detail, you’ll find it’s easier to create a more entertaining, engaging and immersive experience for your audience.